What Is Convertible Life Insurance?

 MoneyGeek's Scoring System

 Companies can earn up to five points in each category.
-We use these category scores to calculate an overall MoneyGeek score out of 100.
+We use these scores to calculate an overall MoneyGeek score out of 100.

 • Affordability: 30%